operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 #### `olm.package`

 An `olm.package` property defines the package name and version.
 This is a required property on bundles, and there must be exactly one of these properties.
-The `packageName` must match the bundle's first-class `package` field, and the `version` must be a valid [semantic version][semver]
+The `packageName` must match the bundle's first-class `package` field, the `version` must be a valid [semantic version][semver], and it may include an optional `release` bundle packaging identifier.
+See the [Bundle Release Property](#bundle_release_property) section for additional format requirements and examples.

 The `olm.package` property [cue][cuelang-spec] schema is:
 ```cue